 Figure 14.
 Relationship between head rotation angle and posture rotation speed.

-In this study, the three-axis rotation of the head was used as an isometric input-device parameter that determines the rotational velocity of the pointer according to the rotation angle of the head [21].
-The maximum input angle of the head was set to 15 °, which is the maximum limit angle of the effective field-of-view.
+In this study, the three-axis rotation of the head was used as an isometric input-device parameter that determines the rotational velocity of the pointer according to the rotational angle of the head [21].
+The maximum input angle of the head was set to 15 °, which is the maximum angle limit of the effective field of view.
 To avoid incorrect input, head rotations of ≤ 3 ° were not detected as inputs.
 The changes in the rotational velocity were spherically interpolated using trigonometric functions.
 Figure 14 shows the relationship between the amount of rotation of the head and the rotation speed of the posture indicator.
-The reference angle for head rotation is the face direction when switching to the posture indication.
+The reference angle for head rotation is the direction that the user is facing when switching to the posture indication.

-Proposal of a mode switching method using voice recognition
+Proposal for a mode-switching method using voice recognition

-The increase of the number of body parts used for manipulation is undesirable because it leads to an increase in the body load.
-The switching method was constructed using head or voice.
-In this study, we propose two types of switching instruction methods and compare them in an evaluation test.
+An increase in the number of body parts used for manipulation is undesirable because it leads to an increase in the body load.
+The switching method was constructed using the head or voice.
+In this study, two types of switching instruction methods were proposed and then compared in an evaluation test.

 Voice-recognition-based switching indication method

 A switching method based on voice recognition is less physically demanding and has less impact on the operator’s limbs than physical operations.
-Table 3 lists the commands used for the voice indications.
+Table 3 lists the commands used for voice indications.

 Head-gesture-based switching indication method